7.2

 The Allbirds Wool Runner is famous for its cloud-like comfort, and in its element—long flights, dry city strolls, cafe-hopping—it's an absolute winner.
 The sustainable merino wool is soft, breathable, and brilliantly regulates temperature.

-However, it is a highly specialized tool, not a versatile travel workhorse.
+But, it is a highly specialized tool, not a versatile travel workhorse.
 It offers minimal arch support for long walking days and, most critically, fails spectacularly in the rain, becoming a heavy, soggy mess.
 For travelers seeking a dedicated comfort shoe for predictable, dry climates, it's an excellent choice.
 As a primary shoe for an unpredictable, multi-week trip?
 It's a liability.

 SHOP NOW